Arnold Trail Park

 Margaret Chase Smith Library & Museum

-This library and museum is devoted to preserving the legacy of first woman U.S. senator and Skowhegan native Margaret Chase Smith, promoting research in American political history, advancing the ideals of public service, and exploring issues of civic engagement.
+This library and museum is devoted to preserving the legacy of Skowhegan native Margaret Chase Smith, the first woman to serve in both houses of the U.S. Congress and the first woman to be placed in nomination for President of the United States at a major party's convention.
 It houses political papers, documents, honors, photographs, and memorabilia from Smith’s 32-year congressional career.

 56 Norridgewock Ave., Skowhegan